dalykchok7-hash/SafetyPay/README.md

-# Child Reward/E-commerce System
+# School/College E-commerce Platform for Children

-This project appears to be a web-based system designed to facilitate interactions between children, parents, and partners (likely vendors or service providers), possibly centered around a reward or e-commerce model for children.
-Parents can manage child accounts and recharge balances, children can browse articles and make "purchases," and partners can manage the orders placed by children.
-An administrator interface likely oversees the entire system.
+This project is a web-based platform designed to enable children to make purchases from companies affiliated with their school or college.
+The system allows parents to supervise their children's spending by checking transaction histories and consumption details.
+It facilitates interactions between children, their parents, and partner companies (vendors/service providers).
+An administrator interface oversees the entire system operations.

 ## Features